intel/media-delivery/doc/howto.rst

 Mind that **final image will NOT contain any pre-configured proxy configuration**.
 This applies to package manager configuration as well.
-This is done for the reason that generated image might run under different network settings comparing to where it was generated.
+This is done for the reason that generated image might run under different network settings compared to where it was generated.

-Thus, if you will run the container under proxy you will need to pass proxy configuration into it anew (well, if you will have a need to communicate with the outside network which is not the case if you just run demo locally and don't play with the container).
+Thus, if you will run the container under proxy you will need to pass proxy configuration into it anew (if you have a need to communicate with the outside network which is not the case when you just run demo locally and do not play with the container).
 This can be done by passing proxy host envronment variables as follows::

   docker run -it \